 Asphalt Shingle Weight and Tonnage Planning

-Roofers route shingle loads carefully; three-tab averages 250 pounds per square, architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment is added, so the hooklift truck hauls it in one route.
-How does that translate to a 10-yard?
-Those lower side walls keep the weight inside the weight limit on a single pickup.
+The three-tab shingles average about 250 pounds per square; architectural laminate runs closer to 400.
+A typical 25-square tear-off lands between three and five tons before underlayment is added, so how does that route to a hooklift truck’s weight limit?
+We set it in a roofing dumpster, usually a 10-yard, to cap the load for a single pickup without overage fees.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition